- Who can be a Care 4 Kids child care provider?

-When you receive a check from Care 4 Kids, review the enclosed Remittance Advise Notice.
 The notice explains the payment amount for each child.
 If a payment is not correct, you may request an adjustment within 30 days of the receipt of the payment.
-Please call your provider liaison if you think your payment is not correct.
+Please contact Care 4 Kids if you think your payment is not correct.

 Information on IRS forms

 Before you began receiving payments from Care 4 Kids you were required to complete an IRS W-9 Form for federal tax purposes.
 Every January, Care 4 Kids issues a 1099 Miscellaneous Form that reports the amount paid to you during the previous year.
 It is your responsibility to report this income to the IRS.
 Please notify Care 4 Kids if your business name or tax identification number has changed